 Will telling the tale of the night Galileo Galilei turned his telescope toward Jupiter and saw, for the first time, its four largest moons.

 The Story of the Solar System set – at left awaiting the audience and at right during the show (with Will on stage holding a replica of one of Galileo’s telescopes).

-Publicity shot of the 1:3-scale Huygens probe model surrounded by smooth ‘icy’ pebbles on the surface of Titan.
+Publicity image of the show’s 1:3-scale Huygens probe model surrounded by smooth ‘icy’ pebbles on the surface of Titan.
 Credit: Will Gater

 Will on stage during the first half and (at right) a publicity image of the model Philae lander and its final resting site on Comet 67P.

 The smallest star of the show!
 A slice of carbonaceous chondrite meteorite showing chondrules and calcium aluminium inclusions (CAIs).
 Credit: Will Gater

 The 1:3 replica of the Huygens probe on stage bathed in the orange glow of Titan’s hazy skies.
 Credit: Will Gater

 Wide view of the Story of the Solar System set from the top of the stalls.
 Credit: Will Gater